 From 1995-1997, following the publication of my curricula, I taught several sessions of each of these courses to students at these seminaries.

 I attended for several years a salon of feminist scholars and activists, many who were students or faculty at the California Institute of Integral Studies (CIIS) in San Francisco.
 Each presented material from their work, which broadened considerably my understanding of the herstory, influence and outgrowth of the Feminist Spirituality Movement.
-The linked website is a sampling, by no means inclusive, of the participants.

 Singing Circles, Study Tours to Malta, and Large Scale Ritual led by Jennifer Berezan

 I participated in Jennifer Berezan’s Singing Circles for several years in which she taught how to use chanting and vocalization for healing and to strengthen confidence.